 IMPORTANT: Always include “Kickstarter” detailed interest targeting.

-Remarketing is when you target your previous leads with more ads.
+Remarketing is simply when you target your previous leads with more ads.

 You can watch a walkthrough video of setting up remarketing ads, here.